Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Introduction

-A particularly interesting model is a multi-species driven diffusive model that admits more than one conservation law.
-For instance, Ferrari et al.~\cite{ferrari} recently studied a two-species exclusion process by using a mode-coupling theory and Monte Carlo simulations, and found two very clean KPZ-modes, but no other modes.
-For a similar model, exact finite-size scaling analysis of the spectrum indicates a dynamical exponent $z = 3/2$~\cite{arita}.
-In earlier works on other lattice gas models with two conservation laws, the presence of a KPZ mode and a diffusive mode was observed~\cite{mustansir,rakos}, indicating weak dynamic scaling.
+A particularly interesting class of models includes multi-species driven diffusive models that admit more than one conservation law.
+While there have been several studies in this context, a general consensus on the question of universality is still lacking.
+For instance, Ferrari et al.~\cite{ferrari} studied a two-species exclusion process by using a mode-coupling theory and Monte Carlo simulations, and found two KPZ-modes.
+For a similar model, exact finite-size scaling analysis of the spectrum indicates a dynamical exponent $z = 3/2$~\cite{arita}, which is consistent with the 1D KPZ universality class.
+In earlier works on other lattice gas models with two conservation laws, the presence of a KPZ mode and a diffusive mode was claimed~\cite{mustansir,rakos}, indicating weak dynamic scaling.
 In Ref.~\cite{mustansir}, this occurrence of weak dynamic scaling is shown to be connected to special symmetries for carefully chosen parameters and the associated kinematic waves; else only KPZ universality is observed.
 This opens a question on how robust or general is the KPZ universality in 1D driven diffusive systems.
-In this context we study a particular recently proposed two-species driven diffusive model~\cite{popkov}, and show that, contrary to recent claims, there are only two KPZ-like modes admitted by the model, implying 1D KPZ universal behavior.
-We use perturbative dynamic renormalization group (DRG) for our work.
-The rest of the article is organized as follows.
-In Sec.~\ref{model}, we describe the model.
-In Sec.~\ref{kpz}, we briefly discuss the KPZ equation and its universal properties at 1D.
-In Sec.~\ref{cont-2sp}, we set up the continuum equations that we study.
-We analyze the scaling properties of one particular case of the two-species model in Sec.~\ref{caseC}.
-Then in Sec.~\ref{rg}, we present the DRG analysis of the model.
-In Sec.~\ref{summ}, we summarize.
+Furthermore, this opens up to a broader generic issue of the robustness of a universality class against non-existence of a nonlinear coefficient - when vanishing of a particular nonlinear coefficient can affect the universality class obtained with a non-zero value of it and when cannot, and how this is connected to the symmetry of the model.
+A classic example is the $\phi^4$ Landau-Ginzburg theory with a $u\phi^4,\,u>0$, anharmonic term that describes the Ising model near its second order transition~\cite{chaikin}.
+However, if $u=0$ identically, then the model becomes the Gaussian model, having critical exponents entirely different from the Ising model in the paramagnetic phase near the critical point, and in fact shows {\em no} phase transition~\cite{chaikin}.
+This opens the question whether a reverse scenario, where vanishing of a {\em relevant} (in the renormalization group or RG sense) nonlinear coefficient in a dynamical model can leave the universal scaling and the universality class {\em unchanged}.
+In the absence of any general framework to study this in nonequilibrium systems, it is useful to construct simple models and perform explicit calculations to investigate this issue.
+There have already been some studies in this context by using various versions of driven diffusive generalized Burgers models.
+For instance, Ref.~\cite{popkov} proposed and studied a two-species driven diffusive model and found a KPZ mode and a non-KPZ mode with dynamic exponent $z=5/3$ within a mode coupling theory and dynamic Monte Carlo simulations.
+Subsequently, Ref.~\cite{spohn1} studied generalized coupled Burgers model and found the existence of a mode with $z=5/3$ in certain limits when some nonlinear coupling constants vanish by using mode coupling methods; see also Ref.~\cite{spohn2} in this context.
+More recently, Ref.~\cite{spohn3} revisited this generic class of coupled models and obtained within the framework of mode coupling theories one mode with $z=5/3$ in similar limits as the other previous related studies.
+Very recently, Schmidt {\em et al}~\cite{van} in a 1D three species model found two KPZ modes with $z=3/2$ and a third mode with $z=5/3$ by employing mode coupling methods and dynamical Monte Carlo simulations.
+The question that naturally arises is how or whether we can reconcile these results with the symmetries of the models and renormalization group (RG) perspectives.